 Gerber Freescape Camp Saw

-It’s hard to classify the Gerber Freescape Camp Saw because it has features of both a folding saw and bow saw.
 In it’s closed position, the Freescape is locked in place in a thin one-foot rod that you have to open carefully into a bow saw shape.
 This design is particularly useful for campers who want to easily transport all the strength and comfort advantages of a bow saw to their campsite.

 The full dimensions of this survival saw when it’s unlocked are 14.7 x 6.6 x 1.1 inches and it accepts any 12-inch blade.
 As for weight, the Gerber Freescape Camp Saw will only add 1.1 pounds to your camp sack.
 Designers made it possible to use 4 pivot points with this saw to increase user comfort.